- Accounts: Checking, savings, CDs, youth and student, brokerage and investing, tax-advantaged savings, retirement

-USAA also offers loans on RVs, boats, and motorcycles.
-Rates on these loans start between 5% and 6% APR, depending on the vehicle type, your credit history, and location, but are subject to change without warning.
+USAA also offers loans for RVs, boats, and motorcycles.
+Rates on these loans are generally a few points higher than traditional auto loans, depending on the vehicle type, your credit history, and your location.
+They are subject to change without warning.

 USAA provides unsecured personal loans in amounts as low as $2,500.
-Rates range from 8.99% APR to 10.99% APR, depending on your credit score and the amount of the loan.
+Rates typically start around 7% but can range well over 10%, depending on your credit score and the loan amount.
 The company doesn’t provide an upper limit for its rates or principal amounts, but its lending standards get stricter as the principal increases.
 Terms range from 12 to 84 months.

 USAA’s Insurance Products

 USAA offers auto insurance to members in all 50 U.S. states and some overseas jurisdictions (typically where the U.S. military has a presence).
-It has a lot of the bells and whistles you’d find with other major insurers like Progressive and State Farm: accident forgiveness, safe driver discounts, family and bundle discounts, customer loyalty discounts, roadside assistance, and more.
+It has a lot of the bells and whistles you find with other major insurers like Progressive and State Farm, such as accident forgiveness, safe driver discounts, family and bundle discounts, customer loyalty discounts, and roadside assistance.

 Unique USAA auto insurance perks include a 15% discount for policyholders who store their vehicles on-base and an installment payment option that can be tailored to military pay scales.
 For instance, officers in training may be able to defer some of their premiums until they earn their higher-paying officer commissions.
 Policyholders who bundle home and auto insurance can save 10% off their premiums.

 Other Vehicle Insurance

-The company also offers insurance on other vehicles, including boats, RVs, motorcycles, planes, and classic cars.
+USAA also offers insurance for other vehicles, including boats, RVs, motorcycles, planes, and classic cars.
 Premiums and terms vary by vehicle type and policyholder.

 Home and Property Insurance